OpeyemiOla/LITA_CAPSTONE_PROJECT-2/README.md

 Revenue

 - STATISTICS ABOUT THE DATASET:

-- Number of Unique Customers: 33787
+ Number of Unique Customers: 33787

- no of subscription types: 6
+ No of subscription types: 6

 Total Sales: 67,540,175.00